Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 Operation

-The benefits of surgery for Crohn's disease are usually temporary.
-The disease often recurs, causing inflammation in the vicinity of the previous focus.
-The best tactic is to continue supportive drug therapy after surgery.
+Positive effect from surgical treatment in Crohn's disease is usually temporary.
+The disease often recurs, causing inflammation near the previous site.
+The best policy is to continue supportive drug therapy after surgery.

-• the development of fistulas and abscesses (opening of abscesses and their sanitation, elimination of fistulas);
+• development of fistulas and abscesses (opening of abscesses and their sanitation, elimination of fistulas);

-• the development of deep wall defects with prolonged profuse bleeding or a severe course of the disease that does not respond to conservative therapy (resection of the affected area of the intestine).
+• development of deep wall defects with prolonged heavy bleeding or a severe course of the disease that is not amenable to conservative therapy (resection of the affected area of the intestine).

 Diet

-In combination with drug therapy, doctors pay great attention to a special diet, which is very important for reducing mechanical, thermal and chemical irritation of the intestines.
+In combination with drug therapy doctors pay great attention special diet, which is very important for reducing mechanical, thermal and chemical irritation of the intestines.
 The diet for Crohn's disease is not very strict, the main thing in it is respect for the intestines.

-• You need to take food at least 5 times a day;
+• You need to eat at least 5 times a day;

 • Proteins per day – up to 150 g, fats – 70-80 g, carbohydrates – 250 g;